ozpv/haemolacriaa/README.md

 PG_DATABASE=songdb
 ```

 \<your-songuser-password\> is the password you gave the user "songuser" earlier.
-I recommend that you set these via the service file that we set up previously.
+I recommend that you set these variables via the service file we previously set up.
 Finally, restart the haemolacriaa service.
 Everything should be working.
 ```
 systemctl restart haemolacriaa